 Later that night I offered to cook a BBQ and we had a relaxing evening on the terrace of our cottage.
 Big problem for Chris though is within minutes of arriving he was bitten by loads of mosquitoes.
 Fortunately, being organised I had packed some repellent and anti bite stuff, so hoping he will be ok from now on.

-Forecast is changeable on this island, it is so green and doesn’t get that green without rain!
+The forecast is changeable on this island, it is so green and doesn’t stay that green without rain!